 - Charlotte Newman, Rainmaker Foundation

-- Chris Hollins, Voluntary Action Leeds (Joined ISSC advisory group)
+- Chris Hollins, Voluntary Action Leeds (invited to ISSC advisory group)

 - Chris Llewellyn, CriSeren Foundation